radiumone-engage/r1-engage-android/README.md

 #### a.
 Engage Only

-For Engage Ad network,  set the track Id(unique string) per ad. placement which will be used to check for ad. completion.
+For Engage Ad network,  set the track Id(unique string) per ad placement which will be used to check for ad completion.

 ```java